smcgdub/Dirt-Be-Gone-MS1-Project-/README2.md

 * I did some research as to what colours would be best to use for a cleaning company.
 A lot of the information i found from my web searches said that bright colours work well as they convey a bright/clean feel to them.
 Also white is the colour that is most associated with cleanliness, clean white sheets for example, so i wanted to incorporate white into the site as if it were a blank white canvas.
 <br>

-* The text is all written in black as this is the colour that contrasts the best with a white background.
+* The text is written in black as this is the colour that contrasts the best with a white background.
 <br>

 * For my hyperlinks i wanted to use the standard blue that people are familiar with when browsing a website.